-"Education" (include a definition for "attending an education program" e.g., number of hours, travel time): Applicants must provide an official class schedule verifying days and hours the applicant is in class each semester.
-2 hours of additional time beyond the regular class time (i.e., study time, homework, etc.) for every credit will be include for Pattending an education program.
-An unofficial transcript showing the final grades must be submitted at the end of each semester.
+"Education" (include a definition for "attending an education program" e.g., number of hours, travel time): Applicants must provide an official class schedule verifying days and hours the applicant is in class.
+2 hours of additional time beyond the regular class time (i.e., study time, homework, etc.) for every credit will be include for attending an education program.
+As a parent incentive, parents who are attending education and enrolled with a minimum of three, 3-credit classes will quality for child care at level 1 regardless of income.